- Is This PMS or Pregnancy?

-How can I tell if it is PMS or if I'm pregnant?
+How can I tell if it is PMS or if I am pregnant?

 What is PMS (premenstrual syndrome)?

-Signs and symptoms: Similarities between PMS vs. pregnancy
+Similarities between PMS vs. pregnancy symptoms and signs

 For many women, the signs and symptoms of early pregnancy can resemble those of her approaching menstrual period or PMS.
 In fact, it is not possible to tell from early symptoms alone if a woman is pregnant or having symptoms related to her upcoming menstrual period.

 The most similar common signs and symptoms that these conditions share include: